The Degree of Sagging and Other Factors Dr. Parker Considers

 Watch this animated video to learn more about how breasts can begin to sag.

-If you would like to explore options for how to fix your sagging breasts, request a consultation using our online form, or call us at (201) 967-1212 to schedule.
+If you would like to explore options for how to fix your sagging breasts, request a consultation using our online form, or call us at (201) 967-1212 to schedule an appointment.

 Leave a Reply